eliezerchavez/agr-infra-azure/README.md

 ## Repository Structure

-The repository is organized into the following key directories:
+The repository is structured into the following directories for clarity, maintainability, and ease of use:

+- **`modules/`**:
-- **`modules/`**: Contains reusable Terraform modules for provisioning specific Azure resources.
+  Reusable Terraform modules to provision Azure services and components.

+- **`platforms/`**:
-- **`platforms/`**: Includes platform-specific configurations for applications or environments (e.g., dev, staging, production).
+  Environment or application-specific deployments (e.g., dev, staging, prod) leveraging modules.

+- **`shared/`**:
-- **`shared/`**: Contains shared infrastructure deployments that are used across multiple platforms or applications.
+  Infrastructure resources shared across multiple platforms and environments.

+- **`util/`**:
-- **`util/`**: Provides utility scripts for environment setup, Terraform state management, and other helper tasks.
+  Helper scripts and utilities for environment setup, Terraform state management, and common tasks.

+Each directory includes comprehensive `README.md` documentation detailing usage and deployment procedures.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>